diana-moreno/kasaz/README.md

 Kasaz is a simple website to search for apartments.
 It's possible to search by location, price, sqm, number of bedrooms or bathdrooms.

+You can open it in your favorite device, whichever it is, because the design is responsive!

 ## Technical Description

 Frontend: React (javascript), CSS-SASS, BEM, Jest